Main

 From hemodialysis and kidney transplant to onco-nephrology, the “Kidney Health for All” symposium has drawn the participation of over 80 doctors.
 The event not only features presentations and analyses, but also highlights rare cases encountered in clinical practice.

-Ashot Sargsyan, President of the Armenian Pediatric Association and Head of the Nephrology Service at the “Arabkir” Medical Center, remarked: “Among the selected topics, we have prioritized discussions on highly significant diseases affecting various departments and clinics.
+Ashot Sarkissian, President of the Armenian Pediatric Association and Head of the Nephrology Service at the “Arabkir” Medical Center, remarked: “Among the selected topics, we have prioritized discussions on highly significant diseases affecting various departments and clinics.
 These include nephrology in oncology, hemolytic-uremic syndrome, and other prevalent conditions.”

 Here’s an excerpt from the remarks of Ara Babloyan, the Scientific Director of the “Arabkir” Medical Center: “Nephrology is a complex, fascinating and deeply intricate field of both profession and science.
 Each aspect requires thorough consideration and dedication, a continual process of giving and receiving knowledge.
 Today, we embarked on this journey together during our symposium.”